Kubernetes in GCP

 Section titled “Verify”# Check podskubectl get pods -n sie

-# Check router logskubectl logs -n sie -l app.kubernetes.io/component=router
+# Check gateway logskubectl logs -n sie -l app.kubernetes.io/component=gateway

 python3 -c "from sie_sdk import SIEClient